Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Stops a live channel.](ref:stoplivechannel)
+> For more information about the API call used go to [Stop Live Channel](https://developer.nomad-cms.com/docs/stop-live-channel)

 ## Add Live Input Schedule Event to Channel